Michal-Szczepaniak/TinyWatchy/README.md

 TinyWatchy is an alternative firmware for Watchy, designed with a focus on power efficiency, simplicity, and functionality.
 It aims to provide a lightweight and powerful experience for Watchy users who prioritize extended battery life and a straightforward user interface.

+**This firmware only supports watchy V2 until someone will actually want to use it on <V2**

 ## Features

 - **Power Efficiency**: Optimize battery usage to extend the device's runtime.
 It can last 5 weeks on 250mAh battery.